dhairyagothi/100_days_100_web_project/README.md

 DAY-18.]
 SOLAR SYSTEM CAROUSAL WEBSITE
 DAY-19.]
 PLANTO
 DAY-20.]
 EVESPARKS
 DAY-21.]
-Video bg slider using react
+Video bg slider using react  ( to use this Video bg slider using react you need to first clone this repo ->open folder travel_website -> npm i -> npm run dev -> open http://localhost:5120 -> see Video bg slider using react . that's it all set.